Skip to Content

 Granola Butter Ingredients

-Our granola butter is packed with nutritious whole foods, healthy fats and amazing flavors.
-Call us biased, but we believe the taste and quality is much better than store-bought granola butters!
-Plus, you know exactly what is going into it.
+Our granola butter is made with simple, real ingredients and packed with incredible flavors.
+Call us biased, but we believe the taste and quality far surpasses store-bought versions!
+Plus, you know exactly what goes into it.

 For this granola butter recipe, you will need: